-In addition to targeting audiences and providing information, using strategic engagement strategies to achieve goals that require voluntary behavior changes are vital to a robust information and education program as well as to accomplish the goals and objectives of the plan.
+In addition to targeting audiences and providing information, using strategic engagement strategies to achieve goals that require voluntary behavior changes is vital to a robust information and education program as well as to accomplish the goals and objectives of the plan.
 Without involvement and buy-in from impacted stakeholders, change cannot occur.
 Examples of engagement strategies that will be used by LWRD to meet the goals and objectives of this plan include:

-- One-on-one interactions with agricultural producers and landowners; - Conduct educational workshops, forums, and field demonstrations; - Hold trainings and capacity building workshops for targeted audiences and stakeholders;
+- One-on-one interactions with agricultural producers and landowners; - Educational workshops, forums, and field demonstrations; - Trainings and capacity building workshops for targeted audiences and stakeholders;